 Conventional capnography samples mixed expired gases, ie., gases from both the lungs.
-When there is a pathophysiologic defect in one lung, this approach would not be useful.
-Dual capnography overcomes this limitation by sampling (measuring) gases from each lumen of double-lumen tube (DLT).1,2
+This approach would not be useful when one lung has a pathophysiologic defect.
+Dual capnography overcomes this limitation by sampling (measuring) gases from each lumen of a double-lumen tube (DLT).1,2

 Dual lung capnography

-Dual capnography can be achieved by using two end-tidal CO2 monitors to analyze CO2 wave forms from each lumen of a DLT.1 Since using two monitors to measure ET-CO2 in the operating room may be inconvenient and not practical, a device as suggested by Bhavani-Shankar et al,2 can be used as shown in the figure.
-It has a three way stopcock with connections to the two CO2 sampling adapters that are interposed between each lumen and its corresponding limb on the Y-double lumen tube adapter.
+Dual capnography can be achieved by using two end-tidal CO2 monitors to analyze CO2 waveforms from each lumen of a DLT.1 Since using two monitors to measure ET-CO2 in the operating room may be inconvenient and impractical, a device, as suggested by Bhavani-Shankar et al,2 can be used as shown in the figure.
+It has a three-way stopcock with connections to the two CO2 sampling adapters that are interposed between each lumen and its corresponding limb on the Y-double lumen tube adapter.
 This allows gas sampling from either each lung or two lungs simultaneously.
-The standard method of PETCO2 sampling via DLT (capnograms of individual lung obtained via interruption of ventilation to contralateral lung) can also reveal the ventilation/perfusion status of lung.
-However, dual capnography allows one to assess the ventilation/perfusion status of each lung in individuals who cannot tolerate one-lung ventilation long enough to reach a new steady state.
+The standard method of PETCO2 sampling via DLT (capnograms of individual lungs obtained via interruption of ventilation to the contralateral lung) can also reveal the ventilation/perfusion status of the lung.
+However, dual capnography allows one to assess each lung’s ventilation/perfusion status in individuals who cannot tolerate one-lung ventilation long enough to reach a new steady state.

 Uses of Dual capnography:

-One of the advantages that is inherent to capnography is that it is a non invasive continuous monitor.
-Correct placement of double-lumen tubes can be checked by analyzing the CO2 wave form from each lung and also during clamping and unclamping procedures of each lung.
-Further, the CO2 wave forms can be examined periodically from each lung.
-A change in end-tidal concentration or CO2 wave form could give early warning of a misplaced double-lumen tube or inadequate ventilation and CO2 elimination from the lungs.
+One of the advantages that is inherent to capnography is that it is a noninvasive continuous monitor.
+Correct placement of double-lumen tubes can be checked by analyzing the CO2 wave form from each lung and during clamping and unclamping procedures.
+Further, the CO2 waveforms can be examined periodically from each lung.
+A change in end-tidal concentration or CO2 waveform could give early warning of a misplaced double-lumen tube or inadequate ventilation and CO2 elimination from the lungs.

-2. Detection of perfusion defect-secondary to thromboembolism, tumor, hemothorax:- Bhavani-Shankar et al3 have reported a case where a patient scheduled for right sided pneumonectomy was unable to tolerate OLV due to hypoxemia and arterial blood gas analysis showed a large PaCO2-PETCO2 gradient.
-A dual capnography revealed the PaCO2-PETCO2 gradient more than two fold greater in the left than in the right lung.
-Surgery was restricted to pleurectomy and a further work-up later via echocardiography and pulmonary angiogram confirmed the presence of a large thrombus in the left pulmonary artery.
+2. Detection of perfusion defect secondary to thromboembolism, tumor, or hemothorax:- Bhavani-Shankar et al3 have reported a case where a patient scheduled for right sided pneumonectomy was unable to tolerate OLV due to hypoxemia and arterial blood gas analysis showed a large PaCO2-PETCO2 gradient.
+A dual capnography revealed the PaCO2-PETCO2 gradient more than two-fold greater in the left than in the right lung.
+Surgery was restricted to pleurectomy, and a further work-up later via echocardiography and pulmonary angiogram confirmed the presence of a large thrombus in the left pulmonary artery.